 But Houston still had some magic left in their wands.

 In their half of the 8th, the Astros got to relief ace Tug McGraw, using four singles to score two runs, the tying run coming on a hit by Jose Cruz.
 Neither team could score in the 9th, which set up the dramatic 10th where Unser again delivered, doubling.
 He scored on Maddux’s hit and the Phillies celebrated after Ruthven got three outs in the bottom of the 10th.
 The four-extra-inning games in one playoff series remains a post-season record that has been unsurpassed.

-Tagged with: 1980, Art Howe, Del Unser, Garry Maddox, Houston Astros, Joe Morgan, Nolan Ryan, Pete Rose, Philadelphia Phillies
+Tags: 1980, Art Howe, Del Unser, Garry Maddox, Houston Astros, Joe Morgan, Nolan Ryan, Pete Rose, Philadelphia Phillies